ProtoDUNE-BSM/trgtools/docs/README.md

 git clone https://github.com/ProtoDUNE-BSM/trgtools.git
 ```

+Bear in mind using `pip install -r requirements.txt` in `trgtools` directory to install all Python packages necessary to run the `event_display_trigger_records.py` script.

 Once completed the cloning process, one can proceed to build the `trgtools` repository.
 Just execute the command `dbt-build`.
 If the build process is successful, it is time to create a work directoy within the `build` directory.
 This directory will be used to run the following tools.

 ## find_run.sh